5 things to remember before your salsa class

 3) Keep it so fresh and so clean clean

 Dancing is physical and at times intimate.
-Its never a bad idea to take a shower before your class, and at least use some deodorant and some mouth wash.
+Its never a bad idea to take a shower before you head to a dance studio in Cali for your class, and at least use some deodorant and mouthwash wash.
 Mints work like a charm too!
 Cali salsa in particular is hot, so make sure your deodorant works well, which means out for those all natural deodorants that rarely work!
 Without saying it, your dance instructor will be very appreciative that you don’t stink.
 We’ve had some of our instructors report that at least 1 in 4 students don’t take care of their hygienic business.
 Don’t be that person!
 And further, if you smell great, your instructor will more easily let themselves go in dancing with you.
 That will be more fun for everyone.
 Its just human nature folks.

 2) Resist eating a big meal right before class

 If you can help it, its really best not to eat a big meal before a dance class.
 Feeling a mass of weight in your belly while you are trying to spin or do body rolls is super uncomfortable.
 Did we mention cramps?!
 Snacks just before are fine.
-Oh and dance class can get hot, so stay hydrated!
+Oh and the salsa studio in Cali can get hot, so stay hydrated!

 1) Have a sense of what you want to learn

 Its always good for you to have some degree of clarity on what it is you want to learn so your instructor can help you get there, or at least reset your expectations and adapt your goals based on their experience dancing.
 A big decision for example is which style of salsa you would like to learn!
 You can learn more about the 4 majors types of salsa dancing and how to the right one for you here.